parsley9877/git-docker-kubernete-cheatsheat/README.md

 * `docker port [CONTAINER]` --> see published ports of the container
 * `docker stop CONTINER_ID` --> to stop a detached conntainer
 * `docker run -p 8888:80 prakhar1989/static-site` --> custom port binding (-p)
+* `docker search`. searching for an image
+* Base images are images that have no parent image, usually images with an OS like ubuntu, busybox or debian.
+Child images are images that build on base images and add additional functionality.
+* We can build our custom images.
+For that, build a Dockerfile in the proj dir, you want to wrap in a contaoner, then build the image.
+* `docker build -t yourusername/catnip DIRECTORY_CONTAINING_DOCKERFILE` --> generate image with tag -t, `docker run -p 8888:5000 yourusername/catnip` runs the image.
+* `docker login` --> for pushing to dockerhub
+* `docker push LOCAL_IMAGE` --> push to dockerhub
+# kubernete-cheatsheet
+* First you need to build a yaml file to build a pod/service/deployment based on some images
+* `kubectl get nodes`
+* `kubectl get pods`
+* `kubectl get deployments`
+* `kubectl get services`
+* `kubectl create -f pod1.yaml`
+* `kubectl exec -it test-pod -- /bin/bash`
+* `kubectl delete -f pod1.yaml`